brandonbloom/eclj/README.md

 Woefully incomplete and highly experimental!

-The majority of special forms are implemented.

-The notable exceptions are forms related to classes:
-`deftype`, `reify`, `defprotocol`, etc.
+Most of the special forms are implemented, but forms related to types cheat a bit.
+Specifically, `deftype`, `defprotocol`, and `defrecord` delegate to the Clojure compiler.
+This is enables interop, but prevents extended functionality in method bodies; that restriction will be lifted eventually.
+The only special form not yet functioning is `reify`.

 ## Usage